 Malted rye has specific qualities in baking.
 Malted rye…

-- has an ability to absorb water for which it gives the bread longer shelf life
+- has an ability to absorb water, this gives the bread longer shelf life

 - is diastatic and the enzyme activity transforms starch into sugar increasing the fermentation and volume while decreasing the proofing time (not all malts though)

-- has a reputation of a natural dough conditioner
+- has a reputation as a natural dough conditioner

 Where to find malted rye flour?